 Abuse compensation claims are subject to a time limit.
 This is around two years from when the assault happened or from when you reported the assault to the police.
-However, because many people find it difficult to talk about this sensitive issue at the time of the attack, exceptions can be made and the limit can be extended to 10 or even 20 years later for historical abuse claims depending on the facts of the case.
+However, because many people find it difficult to talk about this sensitive issue at the time of the attack, exceptions can be made.
+The limit can be extended to 10 or even 20 years later for historical abuse claims depending on the facts of the case.

-In this section of the guide, we are going to look at key statistics above rape and sexual violence in England and Wales.
+In this section of the guide, we will look at key statistics above rape and sexual violence in England and Wales.
 It was outlined by Rape Crisis that in the year to end of March 2017 that there were:

 - 3.1% of women (510,000) and 0.8% of men (138,000) between the ages of 16-59 have experienced some form of sexual assault in the last year.

-- 20% of women and 4% of men face experienced some type of sexual assault since the age of 16.
-This is the equivalent to 3.4 million females and around 631,000 male victims.
+- 20% of women and 4% of men face experienced sexual assault since the age of 16.
+This is the equivalent of 3.4 million females and around 631,000 male victims.

 No one deserves to become a sexual abuse victim.
-We can assist you in getting the compensation you deserve after being subjected to a crime like this.
+We can assist you in getting the sexual abuse compensation you deserve after being subjected to a crime like this.

 As a victim of domestic sexual abuse, you may feel particularly vulnerable.
 Please call our team and talk to one of our expert advisors about how we can help you.

-In order to make an assessment of the level of mental and physical damage caused by sexual abuse, you will need to meet with a medical professional.
-You will be asked to be examined in order to provide proof of the injuries you have suffered and the severity of those injuries.
+To assess the level of mental and physical damage caused by sexual abuse, you will need to meet with a medical professional.
+You will be asked to be examined to prove the injuries you have suffered and the severity of those injuries.
 This information will inform your claim for compensation.

-In addition to a physical examination, victims of sexual abuse will usually be asked to see a therapist as well in order to assess the mental impact.
+In addition to a physical examination, victims of sexual abuse will usually be asked to see a therapist to assess the mental impact.
 The psychological impact is often more long-lasting than any physical injuries.

 Unfortunately, victims of sexual abuse can suffer symptoms for a long time after the incident took place.
 The effects that are felt long term can have a devastating effect on the person and a significant impact on their claim for compensation.
 Anxiety, depression and other psychological conditions are not uncommon in those who have suffered sexual abuse.

-Often these types of illnesses will require medication and therapy but the remedy will vary person to person.
-Although medicine can help to control symptoms of mental illness and pain from the physical injuries, the psychological damage may take many years to resolve and in fact, may never go away entirely.
-It is important to get a clear picture of the potential long term effects in order to enable you to claim compensation that will sustain you over a long time period.
+Often these types of illnesses will require medication and therapy, but the remedy will vary from person to person.
+Although medicine can help to control symptoms of mental illness and pain from physical injuries, the psychological damage may take many years to resolve and, in fact, may never go away entirely.
+It is important to get a clear picture of the potential long term effects to enable you to claim compensation that will sustain you over a long time period.

-Seeing a psychologist following an assault is important in order to be able to ascertain your psychological state of mind.
-Our team can offer you further information about this, please call us if you’d like to discuss this in more detail.
+Seeing a psychologist following an assault is important to be able to ascertain your psychological state of mind.
+Our team can offer you further information about this in advance of any sexual abuse claims.
+Please call us if you’d like to discuss this in more detail.

 Your employer has a legal obligation under the Health and Safety at Work Act 1974 to safeguard your welfare in the workplace.
 The employer’s obligations are: